Our Guide to Refundable Airfares During Coronavirus

 Whether it’s changing border regulations, the introduction of travel bans or a change in your circumstances due to coronavirus, keeping your bookings flexible has never been more important...

 But just how flexible are your tickets?
 And how can you avoid complicated cancellation, rebooking or refund policies?
 The good news is that some of the biggest names in air travel, including Air France, KLM, Qatar Airways, Emirates and Etihad Airways, are offering full refunds on any tickets booked with them over the coming months.
 We’ve rounded up some of the most flexible airlines below to help you plan and book your next Flight Centre holiday with peace of mind.

 Qatar Airways is the largest airline to have flown consistently throughout the pandemic.
 It currently serves over 85 destinations via its hub in Doha (DOH) and has the most expansive eastbound route.

 Terms: You're eligible for a full refund if your flight has been cancelled, you've tested positive for COVID-19, and/or there are government restrictions in place for travel.
-Valid on all flights booked before 30 June 2021 for travel anytime in 2021.
+Valid on all flights booked before 31 August 2021 for travel by 31 May 2022.

 Etihad operates between London and Abu Dhabi, and then onwards to over 50 destinations including Asia, Australia, the Middle East and North America.
 COVID-19 PCR tests are mandatory when travelling with Etihad, and you must bring proof of your test results with you on your trip.